What fundamental taxes do small businesses pay in the United Kingdom? This tax overview is for business owners and anyone running their own company.

 HMRC COMPLIANCE CHECK: HMRC can conduct tax compliance checks on an individual taxpayer or on those who run a business.
 Find out how the checks get conducted and what you might need to do.

-APPEAL TO THE TAX TRIBUNAL: This guide explains HMRC First Tier Tribunal rules for making an appeal to the tax tribunal.
+APPEAL TO THE TAX TRIBUNAL: HMRC First Tier Tribunal rules for making an appeal to the tax tribunal.
 Find out what happens at First-tier tax tribunal hearings and what to do if you lose the case.

 RULES ON VAT: A business can only charge Value Added Tax if they have VAT registration with HM Revenue and Customs.
 Find out how businesses and charging VAT works in the United Kingdom.